 It isn’t just the Internet.
-Newer versions of Microsoft Word and Works offer not only spell check but grammar checks as well that are incredible at picking up things that commonly go unnoticed.
-Such as split infinitives.
-For example, a naturally overlooked error (e.g., “I am often helping Mom in the kitchen,” should be “I often am helping Mom in the kitchen.”) is easily remedied.
-The grammar/spell check features will alert you to this problem.
+Newer versions of Microsoft Word and Works offer not only spell-check but grammar checks as well.
+They are incredible at picking up things that commonly go unnoticed, such as split infinitives, for example, a naturally overlooked error (e.g., “I am often helping Mom in the kitchen,” should be “I often am helping Mom in the kitchen.”) is easily remedied.
+The grammar/spell-check features will alert you to this problem.

-The Internet offers plenty of resources to help you get your dissertation ready, and you should utilize these.
+The Internet offers plenty of resources to help you get your dissertation ready, and you should utilize them.

 Simply Google your style guide.
 You will come up with several lists of websites that offer cheat sheets on your dissertation’s formatting and style.
-A great tip from this insider is to do a Google search of your style with the questions that you have.
+A great tip from this insider is to do an Internet search of your style with the questions you have.
 You can get an instant answer!

-For example, if you are working in MLA style, and you have a question as to the style of citation for a book with one author, you can Google, “MLA book one author.”
+For example, if you are working in MLA style, and you have a question as to the style of citation for a book with one author, you can search for, “MLA book one author.”
 The answer is just a click away!

 Help Editing Your Dissertation

-Despite the numerous resources available, it can be hard not to weed through them.
-Also to view your work with the fresh pair of eyes necessary to get the job done.
+Because of the numerous resources available, it can be hard to weed through them, and also to view your work with the fresh pair of eyes necessary to get the job done.

-A final review by a dissertation editor is always the safest bet.
+A final review by a dissertation editor is the safest bet.
 It ensures a polished, professional finished product.
-Let the dissertation editors on staff with FirstEditing allay your dissertation anxiety.
-And assist you in getting your manuscript publication ready.
+Let the dissertation editors on staff with FirstEditing allay your dissertation anxiety and assist you in getting your manuscript publication ready.

 We have loads of happy clients from all over the world…here are some of them!
 (Refresh the page to view more.)